dasch-swiss/dsp-api/docs/03-apis/api-v2/editing-values.md

 If a mapping has been defined, then requesting the text value will return both the `kb:textValueAsXml` and the `kb:textValueAsHtml` properties, where the XML can be used for editing the value, while the HTML can be used to display it.
-If no maping has been defined, only `kb:textValueAsXml` can be returned.
+If no mapping has been defined, only `kb:textValueAsXml` can be returned.

 ## Creating File Values